neilchvz/infrastructure-portfolio/automation/production-monitoring/config-reference/threshold-guide.md

 bandwidth before it reaches the end user.
 This guide documents the calculation methodology used across all monitored sites.

-This decision is made by the senior network architect per client and per site — not by the technician configuring the alert.
+This decision is made by the senior network architect per client and per site, not by the technician configuring the alert.

 ---